rkaldawy/gifpaper/README.md

 Run make install to add gifpaper to your /usr/bin.

 Special thanks to the feh team...
 I based my code off of their background wallpaper code.

+NOTICE: Running compton's default backend with gifpaper WILL CAUSE GPU MEMORY TO LEAK.
+To fix this, run instead compton --backend xrender ...